filhodanuvem/Gandalf/README.md

 Gandalf
 ====================

-(Gandalf is a (crazy) php library that handles functions.)
+Gandalf is a (crazy) php library that handles functions.

-Galdalf is a wizzard, its play with functions, doing magic.
+# Where use?
 - php5.4+
+- Where there are courageous people

-## Why?
+## Why use?
 As we know, our prefer language has object semi opened, I mean, we can define instance fields in execution time, see below: